OmarBouhlal/MySyndic/README.md

-This is the Front End of our web application of the theme of Syndic Management
+# This is the Front End of our web application of the theme of Syndic Management

+# technologies used :

+# Front End :  REACT

+# Back End : express

+# Database : mongodb